094459/newsletter-oss-projects/README.md

 [smart-assistant-agent](https://aws-oss.beachgeek.co.uk/3rd) is a project from AWS Community Builder Darya Petrashka that provides a solution to building an AWS Bedrock agent acting as a Telegram chat assistant.
 Check out the README for example videos of what this can do, as well as very detailed deployment instructions. (#193)

+**symfony-bref-starter**

+[symfony-bref-starter](https://aws-oss.beachgeek.co.uk/3ta) is a starter kit for symfony projects using bref / serverless to allow easy deployments. bref is a fantastic and well tested way of running PHP applications via serverless, handling easy deployments and environments on AWS.
+Check out the README for some very cool stats around bref usage.
+The repo provides good examples and everything you need to get started.(#195)

 **weaviate-on-eks**

 [weaviate-on-eks](https://aws-oss.beachgeek.co.uk/3d4) this repository includes sample code that can be used to deploy and configure an instance of the [Weaviate](https://aws-oss.beachgeek.co.uk/3d5) distributed vector database on EKS. (#177)

 # Demos and Samples

+**amazon-eks-running-webassembly**

+[amazon-eks-running-webassembly](https://aws-oss.beachgeek.co.uk/3th) This repository contains code for building custom Amazon EKS AMIs using HashiCorp Packer.
+The AMIs include necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and are based on Amazon Linux 2023.
+The runtimes used in the AMIs are Spin and WasmEdge.
+The respective containerd-shims are used for both runtimes.
+Deploying the cluster is done using Hashicorp Terraform.
+After the cluster is created, RuntimeClasses and example workloads are deployed to the cluster.
+If you are exploring Wasm, then this is for you. (#195)

 **aws-agentic-document-assistant**